telliott99/MySwift2/chapter3/sort.rst

 We are using a closure (with brackets ``{ }``) rather than a named function.
 See (:ref:`closures_med`).

-One of the unusual properties of closures is that under certain circumstances (what is called a "trailing closure" as a single argument), there is no need for a call operator ``( )``, even though ``sort`` is being called with the closure as its second argument.
+One of the unusual properties of closures is that under certain circumstances (what is called a "trailing closure" as a single argument), there is no need for a call operator ``( )``, even though ``sortInPlace`` is being called with the closure as its argument.

 Here is a ``cmp`` function for Strings: